tkych/quicksearch/README.md

     T

  * A symbol (as search-word) is automatically converted into a downcase-string.
- * If option `:d` is on, then the description of the project is printed (except for Quicklisp-search).
+ * If option `:d` is on, then the description of the project is printed (QuickDocs-url for Quicklisp-search).
  * The function QUICKSEARCH's options are redundant, but explanatory.
  * The function ?'s options are not explanatory, but minimum.